Best dropper posts 2023 – drop your saddle and descend with confidence

 RockShox's Reverb remains the dropper post you are still most likely to encounter.
 The current line-up offers a good spread of stroke lengths and seatpost diameters, along with a much-improved remote design.

-Potentially problematic in very cold weather, due to the hydraulic-actuation system – but we are referring to temperatures that would probably also preclude you from considering any high-speed technical descends.
+We found that the Reverb was potentially problematic in very cold weather, due to the hydraulic-actuation system – but we are referring to temperatures that would probably also preclude you from considering any high-speed technical descends.

 Magura Vyron MDS-V3 dropper post

-Magura removes cables and regular battery recharges with its Vyron MDS-V3 dropper (Image credit: Magura )
+Magura removes cables and regular battery recharges with its Vyron MDS-V3 dropper (Image credit: Magura)

 Magura Vyron MDS-V3